gopinath43/3-AWS-Lambda/README.md

   cron(0 12 * * ? *)

+  Add the Target , Lambda function as "lambda-ami-backup".
+  Create the rule accordingly , Rules route events from your AWS resources for processing by selected targets.

   Testing the solution
   --------------------
   Before we start testing , make sure you have added the instance id respectively and save it to take the backup of the instance.